Justice-Through-Code/spring_2022/projects/wow/wow.md

 -   Export your ER Diagram as a PDF, then upload the PDF to Courseworks when you're done!
 -   Also, please upload the PDF to your group's Google Drive folder, so your TAs and mentors can see it and help with it.

-# WOW Final: Minimum Viable Product (Due Thursday, December 16)
+# WOW Final: Minimum Viable Product (Due Friday, May 27)

 Just like the previous projects, the final submission for this project will be a link to a public Github repository.
 No files will need to be uploaded to Courseworks.